Google Query Data Disappearing at an Unprecedented Rate, a Breakdown

 From the early days of not provided, RKG and others have provided guidance on accounting for the impact of hidden queries.
 The best resource for query data is Google’s own Webmaster Tools, which recently announced they will be expanding their data set from 90 days to a full year.

-GWT data can be integrated into Google Analytics and third party tools, like RKG’s Blueprint, can help provide insights into query trends, making the data more actionable.
+GWT data can be integrated into Google Analytics and third party tools can help provide insights into query trends, making the data more actionable.

 A final thought: some have pointed to the contradiction of Google continuing to pass queries for paid search clicks while increasingly hiding the same information from organic search as an indication their motive is to force marketers to pay to play.
 While paid search data can be valuable to SEO efforts, I’ve always had a hard time believing that the increase in not provided queries would really lead to very different strategies on the paid side.
 I think we can give Google the benefit of the doubt here.